paultopia/casebook-14amend/working-copy.md

 In the criminal law, we have a full adversary process with extensive procedural protections for the defendant, and it has to happen before the defendant is deprived of liberty for an extended period of time---that's what the speedy trial right does, forbids the government from taking away people's liberty to a large degree before a hearing.
 Criminal defendants get a privilege against self-incrimination, a government provided lawyer, a right to confrontation, all kinds of things like that.

-By contrast, here's all the court said about the process to be provided to the fired government employee before the firing, in Cleveland Board of Education v.
+By contrast, here's all the court said about the process to be provided to a fired government employee before firing in Cleveland Board of Education v.
 Loudermill, 470 US 532 (1985):

 > The essential requirements of due process, and all that respondents seek or the Court of Appeals required, are notice and an opportunity to respond.
 The opportunity to present reasons, either in person or in writing, why proposed action should not be taken is a fundamental due process requirement.
 The tenured public employee is entitled to oral or written notice of the charges against him, an explanation of the employer's evidence, and an opportunity to present his side of the story.
 To require more than this prior to termination would intrude to an unwarranted extent on the government's interest in quickly removing an unsatisfactory employee.